Bog Bodies of Ireland

 Celtic

 The Celtic Revival focused on the Celtic cultures found in the British Isles, but the Celts were a lot bigger than that.
 The Celts were a mix of tribal peoples who originated in central Europe (more or less around Austria) a few thousand years ago.
-Pinning down exactly where the Celts came from and when they came into being, is debatable.
+Pinning down exactly where the Celts came from and when they came into being is debatable.

+Part of this culture was language.
 The Celts had their own language which evolved over the centuries depending on where in Europe they were.
 Eventually Celtic got split into three categories:

 • Continental: which created a few now extinct languages